Founntain/osuplayer-issues/README.md

 This is the issue tracker for the [osu!player plus](https://github.com/Founntain/founntain/blob/master/osuplayer.md)

 # Creating an issue
-If you want to report a bug or a feature request to so by opening a [new issue](https://github.com/Founntain/osuplayer-issues/issues/new/choose) on this repository.
+If you want to report a bug or a feature request do so by opening a [new issue](https://github.com/Founntain/osuplayer-issues/issues/new/choose) on this repository.
 Please select the template you need and fill in as much info as possible.

 #### Web Issues